Elite Ice Hockey League: Early years (2003–2010)

 The refusal to grant affiliation caused a bitter row that showed little sign of being resolved.
 Despite not having the support of the governing body, the new league continued their plans.
 No affiliation would have meant that the clubs would have problems attaining work permits for their signings and finding officials to referee their matches.
 The row also threatened the future of the Nottingham Panthers, as the National Ice Centre were reluctant to allow a team from an unaffiliated league to hire their arena.
 The issue was resolved in August 2003 when the Panthers and the NIC announced an icetime agreement.
 The EIHL finally gained affiliation in August 2003, with only weeks to go before the beginning of the new season.

 The new league began on 12 September 2003, when the Sheffield Steelers, who went on to become the inaugural league champions, defeated the newly formed London Racers 6–1 at Alexandra Palace.
-Charles, Prince of Wales dropped the first puck, after unveiling a plaque.
 The Racers endured a difficult first season, moving to a different rink only weeks into the season and having to wait 40 games to record a win, a 3–0 victory over the Cardiff Devils.
 The Racers finished the season with 10 points, 38 points behind second-to-last Basingstoke.
 The other new team, the Manchester Phoenix, fared slightly better, qualifying for the playoff finals after finishing sixth in the league, where they were defeated 6–1 by Nottingham in the semifinal.
 The club played at the 17,500 capacity MEN Arena which had been home to the Manchester Storm, but Phoenix crowds averaged 2,250, well below the break-even mark of 3,000.
 Late in the season, the Phoenix choose to play a game at IceSheffield rather than pay the considerable cost of hiring the arena for a mid-week game (which usually had lower attendances).
 In the close season they allowed fans to vote on the option of either suspending playing operations while a new rink was constructed or playing in exile away from Manchester while a new rink was built.
 Supporters opted to suspend playing operations pending the construction of a new facility.